Zoantharia: Captive propagation

-Dangers
+Toxicity

-Some zoanthids contain the highly toxic substance palytoxin.
-Palytoxin is one of the most toxic organic substances in the world, but there is an ongoing debate over the concentration of this toxin in these animals.
-However, even in small quantities, the toxin can be fatal should it be ingested or enter the blood stream.
-If delivered immediately, it has been suggested that vasodilators can be injected into the ventricle of the heart to act as an antidote.
-A 2010 study found toxic zoanthids in three Washington, D.C. area aquarium stores.
+Some (but not all) members of this order contain the highly toxic substance palytoxin.
+Even in small quantities, palytoxin can be incapacitating or potentially fatal.
+A 2010 study found toxic species for sale in three Washington, D.C. area aquarium stores.

 Reports are varied and conflicting on the potential dangers of handling the animal in the aquarist hobby.
-General opinion and practical experience holds that in order for this toxin to be dangerous to humans, the average aquarist would need to ingest the zoanthid in sufficient quantities, or brush a recent cut over it, and average handling, propagation and aquarium maintenance is unlikely to pose any danger beyond a localized skin reaction.
+General opinion and practical experience holds that in order for this toxin to be dangerous to humans, the average aquarist would need to expose mucous membranes or freshly lacerated skin to the polyps, and average handling, propagation and aquarium maintenance is unlikely to pose any danger beyond a localized skin reaction.

-Other sources state that palytoxin can be absorbed through intact skin, and the danger of acute poisoning from venomous zoanthids is quite real.
-According to a report an aquarist was poisoned through skin injuries on fingers by a species of Parazoanthus, but recovered after three days.
+Other sources state that palytoxin can be absorbed through intact skin, and the danger of acute poisonings is quite real.
+According to a published case report a hobbyist was poisoned through skin injuries on fingers by a species of Parazoanthus, but recovered after three days.
 His zoanthid was found to contain 2-3 milligrams of PTX per gram.

-Palytoxin has also been known to damage the eyes of aquarists who attempt to propagate the coral by cutting it and being squirted in the eye.
-Temporary blindness and permanent blindness have been reported.
-It is always recommended to wear proper eye protection when cutting corals.

-Research shows that in sublethal quantities, Palytoxin is a tumor promoter, and is being studied in relation to signaling pathways in skin cancer genesis.
+Research suggests that in sublethal quantities, palytoxin is a tumor promoter.

-Generally it is considered proper practice to always wear appropriate protective gloves when reaching into salt water tanks and handling sea invertebrates.
+Generally speaking, it is considered proper practice to always wear appropriate protective gloves and goggles when handling sea invertebrates.

 Diet

 Zoanthids feed both by photosynthesis, aided by the zooxanthellae they contain, and by capturing plankton and particulate matter.
 Although photosynthesis aids in their nutrition, even species that do not actively capture plankton cannot live through photosynthesis alone.
-Zoanthids can eat meaty foods, such as lancefish, brine shrimp, krill, and bloodworms.
+Zoanthids are often fed brine shrimp or krill when kept in aquariums.